 Don’t want to use pesticides?
 You can help keep bug problems to a minimum by using several easy and inexpensive techniques.
 Planting native flowers will attract the birds and bugs that will help you win the fight against pests.

 No need for toxic pesticides when a blast of water will help.
 Spray aphids right off your plants, leaving any survivors for birds and ladybugs to eat.
-You will know doubt have to keep your eyes open and spray periodically.
+You will no doubt have to keep your eyes open and spray periodically.

 Inspect the undersides of broccoli, cabbage and kale leaves, squishing any tiny, yellow, almond-shaped eggs that appear by themselves.
 But leave the ones that appear in clusters, which likely belong to ladybugs.